pdwaggoner/hdImpute/vignettes/Getting Started.md

 *Note*: This is a tiny sample set, but hopefully the usage is clear enough.

 Next, follow each stage mentioned above, starting with building the correlation matrix.
-Of note, `feature_cor()` as an additional argument `return_cor`, which is logical.
+Of note, `feature_cor()` has an additional argument `return_cor`, which is logical.
 The default is `FALSE`, but if `TRUE`, the output is stored as normal, and the correlation matrix is printed in the console.
 For illustrative purposes, I set `return_cor = TRUE`.

 ```{r}
 all_cor <- feature_cor(data,